The ABC in Cardiopulmonary Resuscitation and Basic Life Support ensures that the victim receives high-quality CPR within the shortest time possible.

 The Airway and Breathing will provide the initial assessment of whether the victim will need CPR or not.

 Basic life support refers to the assistance professional first responders give to victims with an obstructed airway, respiratory distress, cardiac arrest, and other medical emergency situations.
 These skills require knowledge of CPR (cardiopulmonary resuscitation), AED (automated defibrillator) skills, and knowledge of relieving airway obstruction.
 We often hear about these medical abbreviations.
 But how about ABC (Airway Breathing Circulation)?
-What does it mean, and how is it related to CPR and BLS?
+What does it mean, and how is it related to CPR and BLS certification meaning?

 - Symptoms of cardiac arrest include light-headedness, chest pain or discomfort, shortness of breath, and difficulty breathing.